 Offered as COGS 317 and COGS 417.
 SATISFIES THE GLOBAL AND CULTURAL DIVERSITY REQUIREMENT.

+COGS 327/427 Gesture in Communication and Cognition, 3 credits.
 Most people never notice that when they are talking, they’re also gesturing.
 Why do we produce these gestures?
 What’s their function?
 What can studying them tell us about the human mind?
 This course tackles these questions with a survey of scientific research on gesture.
 We explore topics such as the role gesture plays in communication, whether gestures help us think, and the neuroscience of gesture.
 Students gain hands-on experience with data collection and analysis by carrying out a research project.
 COUNTS AS A SAGES DEPARTMENTAL SEMINAR.

 COGS 352/452.
 Language, Cognition, and Religion.
 This course utilizes theoretical approaches found in cognitive semantics—a branch of cognitive linguistics—to study the conceptual structures and meanings of religious language.
 Cognitive semantics, guided by the notion that conceptual structures are embodied, examines the relationship between conceptual systems and the construction of meaning.
 We consider such ideas as conceptual metaphor theory, conceptual blending, image schemas, cross-domain mappings, metonymy, mental spaces, and idealized cognitive models.
 We apply these ideas to selected Christian, Buddhist, and Chinese religious texts in order to understand ways in which religious language categorizes and conceptualizes the world.
 We examine both the universality of cognitive linguistic processes and the culturally specific metaphors, conceptual blends, image schemas, and other cognitive operations that particular texts and traditions utilize.

+COGS 363 Philosophy and Social Neuroscience.
 A philosophical examination of recent research in human cognition and emotion at the intersection of the social sciences and neurological sciences.
 The course provides the student with background knowledge of brain processes underlying such social and cultural phenomena as bonding, aggression, imitation, mind-attribution, language, sexual behavior, moral action, and creativity.
 The approach of this course is at once scientific (comparing methods, findings and questions as they arise in clinical and experimental neuropsychology, brain imaging, neuro-linguistics, and behavioral neuroscience) and humanistic, asking critical questions about the nature and methods of a science of cognition, and surveying moral responses from a neurologic and philosophic perspective.

+COGS 378 Computational Neuroscience, 3 credits.
 Computer simulations and mathematical analysis of neurons and neural circuits, and the computational properties of nervous systems.
 Students are taught a range of models for neurons and neural circuits, and are asked to implement and explore the computational and dynamic properties of these models.
 The course introduces students to dynamical systems theory for the analysis of neurons and neural circuits, as well as a cable theory, passive and active compartmental modeling, numerical integration methods, models of plasticity and learning, models of brain systems, and their relationship to artificial and neural networks.
 Term project required.
 Prerequisites: MATH 223 & MATH 224 or BIOL 300 & BIOL 306, or consent of instructor.

+COGS 390.
+Introduction to General Semiotics I, 3 credits.
 General Semiotics is the study of meaning and types of signs conveying meaning.
 It is a central part of cognitive semiotics, or ‘high level’ cognitive semantics.
 This discipline is typically taught in departments of linguistics, cognitive science, philosophy, or cultural studies.
 The domain of semiotics is in fact widely intersecting with other disciplines studying meaning production (general linguistics, philosophy, neuroscience, anthropology, music,

 literature, architecture, design, and the arts).
 This course introduces to the main modern ideas and findings in the field of signified meaning: semiology, structural semantics, American semiotics, diagram theory, and cognitive semiotics.
 (The course has a counterpart in COGS/WLIT 391.)

+COGS/WLIT 391 Introduction to Text Semiotics, 3 credits.
 Introduction to Text Semiotics addresses both students of Literature and students in Cognitive Science.
 Most of the authors included in the reading list extend their linguistic approach towards fields that intersect literature, psychology, philosophy, aesthetics, and anthropology.